roc102/Hide-and-Seek/README.md

 4. Click and find on the hidden gifts with best score possible.
 5. Enjoy the game and try to achieve a high score!

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to the game, follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your modifications and commit the changes.
-4. Push your branch to your forked repository.
-5. Open a pull request, describing the changes you made.